-The Botany of these two varieties was very different.
+The botany of these two varieties was very different.
 Although a raw coffee bean is known to have over 1600 chemical compounds, we tend to define coffee by its caffeine content.
-(Did you know coffee is 20 % coffee oil by weight?)
-I learned that Robusta varieties have 2.5 -3 times the caffeine as Arabica Varieties .
-I learned that Caffeine is a waste product of photosynthesis and is stored in the plant only because the plant, unlike the animal kingdom, can not get rid of its waste .
+(Did you know coffee is 20% coffee oil by weight?)
+I learned that Robusta varieties have 2.5 -3 times the caffeine as Arabica varieties.
+I learned that caffeine is a waste product of photosynthesis and is stored in the plant only because the plant, unlike the animal kingdom, can not get rid of its waste.
 So there it is.
-And being water soluble, and is not destroyed by the high heat of roasting, comes out into the cup when coffee is brewed.
+And being water soluble, it is not destroyed by the high heat of roasting, and comes out into the cup when coffee is brewed.

 So why do these two varieties produce such different levels of Caffeine?

 To get to the answer you need to know that the two varieties do best in different environments.
 The Robusta variety likes the lowlands where the sun is hot, the air is heavy and moist, and the ground is rich in alluvial soils.
 The Arabica variety loves the cool dryer climates of the high country between 3,000-6,000 ft above sea level.
 Here the soils are young, with a very thin layer of topsoil, the ground is cool and the forest shade trees are essential for the light sensitive leaves of the Arabica tree.

 Photosynthesis is the process by which the plant takes in sunlight (energy) and along with the soils nutrients and water, converts these assets into food.
 In this case, into coffee berries which contain two seeds and a whole lot of sweet juicy pulp that surrounds them.
 The seeds are the way the plants reproduces itself, and in the two different environments that these varieties call home, the seeds wind up with different amounts of Carbohydrates (food) and Caffeine (waste).
 Why?